 NOTE: Metabolic conditioning is not appropriate for beginners, or people who have not worked out in a long time.

-• Rest 1-2 minutes between each circuit (after 3 exercises in a row)
+• Rest 2 minutes between each circuit, which is comprised of 3 exercises

-• Complete 3 cycles of either intermediate, or advanced circuit below at the end of your workout, or as a quick standalone workout consider 4 or 5 rounds
+• Complete 3 rounds of either the intermediate, or advanced circuit below at the end of your workout, or as a quick standalone workout consider 4 or 5 rounds